adamalesandro/stuff/README.md

-# stuff
+# My random stuff projects
-Just some random projects and snippets
+Just some random projects and snippets as I learn new technologies and languages.